magictrick-dev/HatTricks/Allocators/README.md

 arbitrary regions of memory.
 This method is also extremely fast, particularly for applications that regularly deallocate and allocate large regions of space very frequently.

+### Build Notes

+Since this application uses Windows facilities, the application uses the WinMain entry point which strips console output.
+In order to test allocators, you will need to open the Visual Studio solution file using Visual Studio 2022 after configuring and building with CMake.
+You will find this in the `./build` folder.

+Once there, you can run the application and see the output from the `OutputDebugStringA()` function.
+Alternatively, you can step through the program to see how it works.

 ### Implementation Details

 Working with stack allocators is easy, and implementing them is even easier.
 However,